-- 4.24 As the European works requirements apply only to programmes (defined in section 2), where an ODPS offers exclusively content that does not meet the definition of programmes, for example advertisements, news programmes, sports events, games, teletext services or teleshopping, then European works requirements do not apply. - 4.25 In addition, providers should not be subject to European works quotas and prominence obligations where it is impracticable or unjustified due to the nature or theme of their service.
+- programmes, for example advertisements, news programmes, sports events, games, teletext services or teleshopping, then European works requirements do not apply. - 3.24 In addition, providers should not be subject to European works quotas and prominence obligations where it is impracticable or unjustified due to the nature or theme of their service.
 These grounds for exemption could plausibly cover a wide range of circumstances, and so we consider it appropriate that this exemption be applied at the discretion of the regulator.
-This is similar to the approach Ofcom takes with the European works requirements for linear broadcasters, where Ofcom assesses the reasons provided by

-- broadcasters for why requirements are impracticable and will advise if any remedial measures are necessary. - 4.26 Ofcom will accept exemptions on these grounds on a case-by-case basis.
+This is similar to the approach Ofcom takes with the European works requirements for linear broadcasters, where Ofcom assesses the reasons provided by broadcasters for why requirements are impracticable and will advise if any remedial measures are necessary. - 3.25 Ofcom will accept exemptions on these grounds on a case-by-case basis.
 For example, it seems reasonable for ODPS specialising in types of content that are not widely produced in Europe, to be exempt from European works requirements.
 This could include, for example, ODPS specialising in Japanese anime content.